megabyte-labs/install.doctor/docs/scripts/after/run_onchange_after_95-bootstrap-zsh-plugins.sh.tmpl.md

 ### Initialize ZSH so plugin bootstrap process is done ahead of time
-if command -v zsh > /dev/null; then logg info 'Bootstrapping ZSH by running `exec zsh`' exec zsh fi
+if command -v zsh > /dev/null; then logg info 'Bootstrapping ZSH by running exec zsh' exec zsh fi
 {{ end -}}